-If many Democrats had their way, universal health care coverage would be centered around a single payer plan like Medicare and Medicaid.
+If many Democrats had their way, universal health care coverage would be centered around a single payer plan like Aetna Medicare Advantage plans 2021.

 But to fulfil a vision of universal health care insurance that goes back as far as Teddy Roosevelt and later Harry Truman, the Democrats settled on the current design to at least move the ball forward rather than go for a program that many worried would go down to certain defeat and thus continue nearly 100 years of failure.

 The issue is not really one of the cost to the general public for covering the uninsured because we all will pay for it one way or the other.